Statue Of Ugra Narasimha1200 Votes Currently Open

 The Narasimha is one of the 10 incarnations of Lord Vishnu and as the name of the statue says this is in a fierce form.
 The statue is huge with protruding eyes and teeth.
 The original statue had an idol of Goddess Lakshmi the consort of the God sitting on his lap.
 Due to the invasions, this statue is missing and is probably lying into pieces.
 What remains is only the hand of the lakshmi statue embracing the Narasimha’s shoulder.

-How To reach Statue Of Ugra Narasimha by Public Transport
+How to Reach Statue Of Ugra Narasimha

 - The nearest airport is the Bellary Airport.

 - Laughing Buddha

 - Gouthami Restaurant

 - The Goan Corner

 - Geetha Riverview Restaurant

 - Shiv Moon Restaurant

 - Mayura Bhuvaneshwari